NAV

 When referring to failover, SimpleHelp servers are referred to as Primary / Secondary / Tertiary servers.

-Configuring Failover on the SimpleHelp Server
+Configuring Failover in SimpleHelp

 To configure a failover URL on your SimpleHelp primary server you should first back up the configuration folder in your SimpleHelp server installation.